 Most calls to the Pet Poison Hotline involve dogs who have taken human medication.

-While you would think most people store human medications away from pets, a lot of the time, owners actually give their dogs human medication without realizing it will have a different effect on dogs than themselves.
+While you would think most people store human medications away from pets, a lot of the time, pet parents actually give their dogs human medication without realizing it will have a different effect on dogs than themselves.
 This is because pets have a different type of metabolism than humans.

 Accidental poisoning can also occur if you have your pet’s medication stored with your own.
 You may mix them up by accident.

-Dangerous drugs for your dog include non-steroidal anti-inflammatories, anti-depressants, sleep aids, amphetamines, acetaminophen, and naproxen sodium.
+Dangerous drugs for your dog include non-steroidal anti-inflammatories, anti-depressants, sleep aids, amphetamines, acetaminophen, and naproxen sodium among others.

 9. Keep These Deadly Foods Away

 Angela found out the hard way when her pooch was poisoned by something she never even knew was poisonous to dogs: grapes.